-The Ubud Handbook « Cinema Paradiso
+The Ubud Handbook « Cinema Paradiso ~ Bali's Seat in the History of Indonesian Cinema

-BOOBS AND POLITICAL CENSORSHIP have never been far from the Silver Screen.
-In Indonesia, they're its bedrock.
+BOOBS AND POLITICAL CENSORSHIP have never been far from the Silver Screen – in Indonesia, they're its bedrock.

-The silent flicks of Thirties' Bali sucked hungrily on the island's bare-breasted cabinet-postcard image that encouraged so many gilded tourists – and dodgy stars like Charlie Chaplin – to visit its sultry, forbidden shores.
+The silent flicks of Thirties' Bali sucked hungrily on the island's bare-breasted cabinet-postcard image that encouraged so many gilded tourists – and dodgy film-stars like Charlie Chaplin – to visit its sultry, forbidden shores.

 To the thrill of New York's backrow 'nudie-cutie' fans, 'Goona-Goona' shimmied past the censors – the skin on show was National Geographic brown, not prudish pink – and it became a huge hit.
-No surprise that guna-guna – a reference to a Balinese aphrodisiacal narcotic, or 'love magic' – swiftly entered the North American lexicon as a street-level synonym for the F-word.
+No surprise that guna-guna – a reference to a Balinese aphrodisiac, or 'love magic' – swiftly entered the North American lexicon as a street-level synonym for the F-word.

 Exploitation has been part of the script for Indonesian cinema since its inglorious, naked inception.

-I meet up with Happy Salma – model-turned-soap-star and now a writer and serious actress in her own right – who recalls her own more innocent exposure to the moving image as she grew up in Eighties' Sukabumi, West Java:
+I meet up with Happy Salma – model-turned-soap-star, and now a writer and serious actress in her own right – who recalls her own more innocent exposure to the moving image as she grew up in Eighties' Sukabumi, West Java:

 – "Look, we weren't exactly out in the sticks: our city had two studios [cinemas] that we caught films at.
 But I remember going to the recreation ground where a big white sheet was hung between two trees and a car drove 'round with a guy leaning out the window with a massive loudspeaker rounding us up for an evening's entertainment.